THE MYSTERIOUS DUBLIN KING AND THE BATTLE OF STOKE

 AFTERMATH

 One of the most surprising victims of the rebellion was Edward V’s mother and mother-in- law to Henry VII, Elizabeth Wydeville.
-Only having recently regained some of the status she had lost during the reign of Richard III she was now the dowager Queen Mother and it came as a bolt out of the blue when after a council meeting at Sheen in February 1487, held to discuss the revolt, her recently acquired gains were removed from her forthwith and she was sent to reside in Bermondsey Abbey while Dorset was sent to the Tower.
-She lived out the last years of her life there and her will demonstrates that she was living, if not in penury, in much straitened circumstances.
+Only having recently regained some of the status she had lost during the reign of Richard III she was now the dowager Queen Mother and it came as a bolt out of the blue when after a council meeting at Sheen in February 1487, held to discuss the revolt, her recently acquired gains were removed from her forthwith and she was sent to reside in Bermondsey Abbey while her son Thomas Grey Marquess Dorset, despite his protestations of innocence, was sent to the Tower.
+She lived out the last years of her life at Bermondsey and her will demonstrates that she was living, if not in penury, in much straitened circumstances.
 Yes, Elizabeth had been caught at it again.
-She was involved in the Simnel Rebellion.
+She was involved in the Yorkist rebellion of 1487 later erroneously known as the ‘Simnel’ Rebellion.
 This was quite extraordinary as, if the rebellion had succeeded, her own daughter Elizabeth of York would have been ejected from the throne, her little grandson Arthur disinherited.
 No doubt her son-in-law would have got the chop too but every cloud has a silver lining as they say.
 Why would she do this?
 Certainly not for the son of Clarence, a man she had hated, to take the throne.
 Let’s not beat about the bush.
 Elizabeth knew that at least one of her sons survived but that is another story for another day.

 Recommended reading- Lambert Simnel and the King from Dublin GORDON SMITH